Turkey Dinner Stuffed Acorn Squash

 - Minnesota ranks #1 nationally in turkey farming, with 450 turkey farm families raising approximately 42.5 million turkeys each year.
 Meet the Minnesota turkey farmers who may produce your Thanksgiving turkey.
 (These videos were part of a celebratory campaign to celebrate MTGA’s 80th anniversary this year!)

 - About 95% of Americans eat turkey at Thanksgiving.
 So November is an especially busy time of year for Minnesota turkey farmers.

 - The average weight of turkeys purchased for Thanksgiving is 15 pounds – that means about 675 million pounds of turkey are consumed in America on Thanksgiving!

 Serving turkey?
 Here’s how to ensure it’s cooked properly!

+This post was originally published in 2019 and then republished in 2021.
 This post is sponsored by our local Minnesota Turkey.
 All opinions are my own.
 Thank you for supporting the brands that help make this site possible.

 i don’t love squash, but when i saw this i thought YUM!